Professional Development Grants for Nonprofits

 Join the UnidosUS Affiliate Network

-- Developing nonprofit leaders with culturally relevant trainings in specific program areas, advocacy, and civic engagement.
+- Developing nonprofit leaders with culturally relevant trainings.

-- Convening Affiliates to foster peer-to-peer collaboration, highlighting their talents and expertise.
+- Convening Affiliates to foster peer-to-peer collaboration and best-practice sharing.

-- Linking Affiliates to opportunities for external funding, professional development, and leadership.
+- Linking Affiliates to opportunities for external funding and professional development.

-- Providing access to special information, communications, materials, and services.
+- Providing access to research, curriculum, special communications, and services.

 Value, Benefits, and Impact